CredentialCompassJump to FAQ

 Civil Engineer Licensing in Washington

-Review current requirements, exam details, renewal cycle, and salary outlook for civil engineer in Washington, including See board website and board contact links.
+Review current requirements, exam details, renewal cycle, and salary outlook for civil engineer in Washington, including See agency and board contact links.

 Application Fee